 In this guide, we’ll be sharing detailed instructions for catching Sinistea, evolving it into Poltaegeist, and determining whether you have a real one or the phony version.

 If you would like more general tips and tricks on getting started in Sword and Shield, check out our Beginner’s Guide for everything you need to know about the Galar Region.

 Like most interesting Pokémon, Sinistea is not that easy to come by.
 Your best chance of finding one is to head to the Glimwood Tangle, which happens to be located between Stow-on-Side and Ballonlea.
 If you Fast Travel to either town, you’ll be able to access the area easily by going either left or right.

 Once you’ve reached the Glimwood Tangle, you’re going to want to be on the lookout for any exclamation mark icons that appear in the grass.
 Similar to Milcery, Sinistea cannot be seen wandering the overworld and can only spawn as a random encounter.
 A forgery Sinistea appears at a rate of 10% while an authentic Sinistea has a 1% chance of spawning.

-Given the cramped design of the area and an abundance of Pokémon like Impidimp who will try to initiate a battle once they spot you, it’s recommended that you move the joystick carefully while walking as to avoid detection.
+Given the cramped design of the area and an abundance of Pokémon like Impidimp who will try to initiate a battle once they spot you, it’s recommended that you move the joystick carefully while walking to avoid detection.

-Once you’ve managed to find Sinistea in the grass, you have a couple different options at your disposal.
+Once you’ve managed to find Sinistea in the grass, you have a couple of different options at your disposal.
 Throwing a Quick Ball on the first turn is your best chance of catching Sinistea without risk of fainting it.
-Additional options include using a Level Ball if your Pokémon out-levels Sinistea by a significant amount, or a Dusk Ball since Glimwood Tangle is considered a dark area.
+Additional options include using a Level Ball if your Pokémon out-levels Sinistea by a significant amount or a Dusk Ball since Glimwood Tangle is considered a dark area.

 How to Evolve Sinistea into Polteageist